 Trent led the roll out of Kona Brewing Co. to the mainland US and was a part of the major rebrand that led Kona to be a top 10 craft beer brand in the US.
 He also led CBA's most prominent sports and entertainment partnerships including Kona/Jack Johnson, Widmer Brothers/Portland Timbers, and Redhook/UW Huskies.

 He's excited to be a part of the MCM team and lend his expertise toward our aspirations of shaking up the Malt industry!

 Marketing and Sales

-Washington State native Matt Drew heads up marketing and sales for Montana Craft Malt.
-Prior to joining the MCM team, he produced delicious, quality malt designed for all-malt distilling as the Maltster for Bently Heritage Estate Distillery in Minden, NV.
-Matt also...Read More
+Washington State native Matt Drew heads up marketing for Montana Craft Malt.
+Prior to joining the MCM team, he produced delicious, quality malt for all-malt distilling as the Maltster for Bently Heritage Estate Distillery in Minden, NV.
+Matt also brings with him...Read More

 Marketing and Sales